-In this guide I explain how to remove and replace the display panel from a HP Compaq nc6320 (nc6300 series) notebook.
-Most likely this guide will work for some others HP Compaq notebooks, feel free to mention your model in the comments.
+In this guide I explain how to remove and replace the display panel on a HP Compaq nc6320 (nc6300 series) notebook.

 Also you can use this guide for:

-1. Replacing or upgrading the memory module installed in the internal memory slot.
+1. Replacing the memory module installed in the internal slot.

 4. Cleaning the heat sink.